BardsWork/urkal/README.md

 sudo pip3 install RPi.GPIO
 ```

 > `spidev` and `RPi.GPIO` are not part of the requirements.txt file and must be installed manually.
-They require a Linux environment, so the installation will fail under development mode in Windows or MacOS.
+They require a Linux environment, so the installation will fail in Windows or MacOS,
+unless development mode is enabled in enabled in `config.json`.

 ## Enabling Google Calendar Integration